The Cathode Ray Tube site

 The 7a tube has a low vacuum about 10-30 Torr like in a

-the Anode via the shortest way, unlike which of the three is used.
+the anode via the shortest way, regardless which of the three is

 The 7b tube however has a high vacuum of 0,03 Torr, the difference

 is clear to see.
-Radiant matter leaves the hollow Cathode in the
+Radiant matter leaves the concave cathode in the

 See also the Cross vacuum scale.

 This is a rare very early Leybold's Nachfolger model probably end of the 19th Century with platinum wire connections.